dymmond/esmerald/docs/middleware/middleware.md

 for the middleware protocol.
 Let's be honest, it is not that we can reinvent the wheel on something already working out of the box.

 There are two ways of designing the middleware for Esmerald.
-[Starlette middleware](#starlette-middleware) and [Esmerald protocols](#esmerald-protocols) as both work quite well together.
+[Lilya middleware](#lilya-middleware) and [Esmerald protocols](#esmerald-protocols) as both work quite well together.

-## Starlette middleware
+## Lilya middleware

-The Starlette middleware is the classic already available way of declaring the middleware within an **Esmerald** application.
+The Lilya middleware is the classic already available way of declaring the middleware within an **Esmerald** application.

 !!!
 Tip
-    You can create a middleware like Starlette and add it into the application.
-To understand how to build them, Starlette has some great documentation <a href="https://www.lilya.dev/middleware/" target='_blank'>here</a>.
+    You can create a middleware like Lilya and add it into the application.
+To understand how to build them, Lilya has some great documentation <a href="https://www.lilya.dev/middleware/" target='_blank'>here</a>.

 ```python
 {!> ../docs_src/middleware/starlette_middleware.py !}